 There are many different supports available to you in residence.
-The peer staff (RAs, senior RAs) and professional staff (coordinators, faculty-in-residence and managers) are all here to ensure you have the best possible year.
+The peer staff (RAs, senior RAs) and professional staff (coordinators, counsellor-in-residence, faculty-inresidence, and managers) are all here to ensure you have the best possible year.
 Please seek out your RA any time you are looking for assistance!